netscianalysis/netsci_paper/README.md

 netsci_paper
 ==============================
-Data and calculations used for the Netsci paper.
+Data and calculations used for the Netsci paper:

+Stokely A, Votapka L, Hock M, Teitgen A, McCammon JA, McCullough A, Amaro R, NetSci: A Library for High Performance Biomolecular Simulation Network Analysis Computation.
+ChemRxiv.
+2024; doi:10.26434/chemrxiv-2024-fjrpp This content is a preprint and has not been peer-reviewed.

 ## Installation